-This messaged was "spoofed" or possibly sent from a hacked account.
-Nothing special about it, except that it is a scam and should be deleted immediately:
+This message was "spoofed" or possibly sent from a hacked account.

-Below is an email dressed as if it came from the College of Medicine, right down to the spoofed email addresses and legitimate-looking link.
-But hover over (DON'T CLICK!) and you will see the very non-Drexel place it goes:
+This email looks like it came from the College of Medicine.
+But hover over (DON'T CLICK!) the link and you will see the very non-Drexel place it goes.